rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 docker run <IMAGE_ID>
 ```

-Check that the container is running and its ID:
+Check that the container is running and find out the container ID:

 ```
 $ docker ps